sftpplus/sftpplus-docs/src/doc_source/operation-client/transfers.rst

       *.pdf, lowercase
       *, no-action

-With the above configuration the following files will be transferred as exemplified below.
+With the above configuration, the following files will be transferred as exemplified below.
 Note that the base destination path as defined in the transfer configuration, is not affected by the file path and file name transformation.
 Files like ``report.txt`` are transferred since they match the